Hello, I’m Teri Page. Welcome to Homestead Honey!

 My email newsletter delivers the best in off-grid living, gardening, and homesteading inspiration to your inbox.
 Plus, you’ll be the first to know about special opportunities, and exclusive discounts on eBooks and Courses!

-And, as a special Thank You, when you subscribe, you get a free copy of Your Radical Homestead.
+When you subscribe, I’ll send you a copy of Your Radical Homestead as a bonus.
 This dream book is about stretching our ideas about homesteading, articulating a vision for your Radical Homestead, celebrating what you’ve accomplished this year, and moving you forward into your wildest dream future.

 It is my passion to help others fulfill their homesteading dream.
 I spend a lot of time responding to emails and comments and sharing my very best content on this blog.
-If you are wanting to start homesteading, or if you need support with a big transition, I also offer one-on-one coaching and the Gather & Glean Homestead Mentorship Circle and Homestead Business Mastermind group coaching programs.
+If you are wanting to start homesteading, or if you need support with a big transition, I also offer one-on-one life and business coaching.
+Send me an email at teri (at) homestead-honey (dot) com and we can talk about how coaching can help you make your dreams happen!

 Are you a Small Business Owner?